vallis/synthlisa/README.txt

 attendant packages in the synthLISA unpacking (a.k.a. "distribution") directory.
-The single Python packages (or the single synthlisa package) can also be installed by running default-install.py with one or more of the arguments "Numeric", "pyRXP", "SWIG", "PyX", and "synthLISA".
+The single Python packages (or the single synthlisa package) can also be installed by running default-install.py with one or more of the arguments "numpy", "pyRXP", "SWIG", "PyX", and "synthLISA".

 The instructions below pertain to the case where you want to install synthLISA and/or one or more packages *globally* in your system (i.e.,